Ryan Holiday: Life Is Too Short to Be a Bootlicker

 They listen to Rush Limbaugh all the time.
 The Rush Limbaugh newsletter came to our house and I would read it.

-You know, like I thought this is what, like, I get the sort of attraction to young men to the sort of alt-right world because I get the power and the energy that comes from being the sort of, that sort of arrogant truth teller.
+You know, like I thought this is what like I get the sort of attraction to young men to the sort of alt-right world because I get the power and the energy that comes from being this sort of, that sort of arrogant truth teller.

 And then I remember like Al Franken or something came out with that book where it's like Rush Limbaugh is a big fat idiot.
 And I saw that in the store and I was like, hey, can I get this?